CFAP206: Gene Locus

-The CFAP206 gene is located at Chromosome 6 from 88119558-88173965(6q15).
+The CFAP206 gene is located at Chromosome 6 from 88119558 to 88173965(6q15).
 It contains 12 exons.

 The genomic DNA is 54,407 base pairs long, while the longest mRNA that it produces is 2,215 bp long.

 Homology and Evolution

 Orthologs

 This protein is well conserved through a series of distantly related organisms including mammals, birds, amphibians, tunicates, bony fish, lancelets, insects, and sea urchins.
 The list of organisms in which orthologs have been found is shown below.